Thank you for talking with us about faith in Christ. Here are a few things you should consider:

 3. Do you pray to God every day?
 Talk to God like you would talk to a loving father.
 He cares about you and desires a closer relationship with you.
 He wants to hear from you every day.

 Consider praying the Lord’s Prayer (Matthew 6:9-13).
 Read it.
 Then pray your prayers into the Lord’s prayer.
 For example, you may pray, “Thank you for being my father in heaven, thank you for giving me my food today, forgive me for this particular sin that I am struggling with today.”

 4. Have you started worshiping in a bible-believing church?
-Follow this link and see if there is a Southern Baptist Church near you.
+Search the internet for a reformed church near you.
 These churches teach the bible faithfully.
 Join them in worship.
 God’s church is a gift to believers.
 Bible-believing Christians are your brothers and sisters now.
 God has brought you into a relationship with Him and with them.
 They can encourage you, disciple you and help you learn more about God.
 Ask them about being baptized in their church.

 5. Do you have an appetite for the things of God?
 Consider listening to good bible-based Christian teaching via podcast, TV or radio.
 Good bible teachers include Alistair Begg (Truth for Life), John MacArthur (Grace to You), and RC Sproul (Renewing Your Mind).

 6. Do you hate your sin?
 If you are a Christian, you will still sin.
 But your reaction to sin will be different now because you have a new nature.
 You will now hate your sin (Romans 7:15).
 And you will repent of it daily.
 But don’t be discouraged.
 All your past, present and future sins are forgiven through faith in Christ.
 Romans 8:1 says there is no condemnation for those who are in Christ Jesus.
 God gives you the Bible, the Holy Spirit, prayer, and the local church to help you fight your old sin nature.